fiee/croisee/README.rst

 Bugs / Todo
 -----------

-* height and width of a new puzzle is mixed up in JavaScript code; only square grids work well
 * only German keyboards work well; seems we use key codes instead of character codes
 * word numbers are rather small in Mozilla (and probably other browsers than WebKit-based)
 * admin: if adding to an existing dict, disable other fields